alinush/6.824-lecture-notes/l04-more-primary-backup.md

 **Q:** Why not just pick one replacement server?

+ - it will have to take in a lot of writes for the lost data `=>` bad perf.

 **Q:** How long will it take to copy all the tracts?

 **Q:** If a tractserver's net breaks and is then repaired, might srvr serve old data?